Candlesnuff

 Remedies

-While I have not (so far) been able to find any published recipes or remedies using Candlesnuff Fungi, I would suggest that, as it is non-poisonous and non-toxic, the best way to benefit would be to make a brew in the same way you would make Turkey Tail Herbal Tea .
+While I have not (so far) been unable to find any published recipes for Candlesnuff Herbal Tea, I would suggest that as it is non-poisonous and non-toxic, the best way to benefit would be to make a brew in the same way you would make my Turkey Tail Herbal Tea.

-A small handful of Candlesnuff Fungi would go a long way and I would start by simmering a small amount (similar in size and weight to my freshly dried Turkey Tail pieces - see link above).
+A small handful of Candlesnuff Fungi would go a long way and I would start by gently simmering a small amount (similar size and weight to my freshly dried Turkey Tail pieces - see link above) for 1-2 hours in a medium pan of filered water.

-Simmer in a medium pan of filered water for about 10 minutes and pour out a cup to drink (adding honey and fresh Lemon juice to taste).
-Top up the pan with the same amount of filtered water and keep topping it up over the course of a few days.
+Pour out a cup (adding honey and fresh Lemon juice to taste) and top up with pan the same amount of water to re-simmer and drink over a period of days.

-You can drink a cup of this powerful cleansing and healing herbal tea daily for general wellness (a typical dosage of 1–3 grams of fungi per day).
-You will also benefit from its anti-cancer properties, anti-inflammatory effects and antioxidant properties.
+You can drink 1-2 cups (8 oz each) a day of this powerful cleansing and healing herbal tea daily (am and pm) for general wellness and to benefit from its anti-cancer properties, anti-inflammatory effects and antioxidant properties.

-As with any natural remedy that you make yourself, be cautious and start with just a small amount to make sure your system can handle it.
-If you have a lot of stored toxins to clear from your body after years of neglect, it is always advisable to seek the right help - ideally someone who is a qualified natural healer, homeopath or nutritionalist.
+As with any natural remedies you make yourself, be cautious, do your research and start with small amounts to make sure your system can handle it.
+It will get to work quickly so if you have a lot of stored toxins and waste to clear from your body after years of neglect, it's always advisable to seek the right help - ideally someone who is a qualified natural healer, homeopath or nutritionalist.

 Mushrooms are not just food, they are medicine.